 More aggressive rehabilitation for IT Band injuries can be done in the gym with dead lifts and squats to strengthen the glutes, which are often weak in distance runners and the reason the IT Band can get inflamed.

 Note that this routine is not a complete rehabilitation program for IT Band Syndrome.
 This is just one piece of the puzzle.

-The ITB Rehab Routine consists of seven exercises done in a row with minimal rest.
+The ITB Rehab Routine consists of nine exercises done in a row with minimal rest.
 I do one set.
 Below is a demonstration of the exercises, using a Thera-Band.
-The video isn’t perfect, but it works:

 - Lateral Leg Raises: lie on your right side with a theraband around your ankles.
 Lift your left leg to about 45 degrees in a controlled manner, then lower.
 I do 30 reps per side.